dliptai/test-pip-libso/pydave/README.md

 # pyDave

-This is the python version of the dave library (originally written in fortran)
+This package contains the python bindings of a basic library written in fortran.

 ## To upload to TestPyPI
 1. Copy the shared object library to `libs` folder